bambuco/moodle-block_ludifica/README.md

 - **Powered by:** BambuCo

 ## IN VERSION ##
+2021031213:
+- New home URL setting

 2021031212:
 - Multitenan support

 2021031211:
 - New default and eliza template
+- New setting: hide tabs

 2021031208:
 Improve criteria to assign badges: